 The United States passport of Eartha Kitt is up for sale on an online platform.
-The seller is asking $5600 but delivers a very weak description of the document and even more blurry photos.
-It seems he doesn’t care much to sell his item otherwise he would do a much better job to promote his sale.
+The seller asks $5600 but delivers a fragile document description and even more blurry photos.
+It seems he doesn’t care much about selling his item.
+Otherwise, he would do a much better job of promoting his sale.
 Eartha Kitt Original Passport

-However, some collectors are into celebrity passports and this is a chance to grab such a nice travel document.
+However, some collectors are into celebrity passports, which is a chance to grab such an excellent travel document.
 At the same time, someone can sharpen their negotiation skills as the price is ridiculously high.
 Her passport was issued at the US consulate in Istanbul, Turkey.
 Eartha Kitt Original Passport

 Born in 1928 on a cotton plantation in the deep south of the United States and abandoned by her mother, Kitt grew up with an aunt.
 She graduated from the New York School of Performing Arts and made her New York debut as a dancer in Blue Holiday (1945).
 After being called the “most exciting woman in the world” by Orson Welles, he cast her as Helen of Troy in Dr. Faustus.